exakat/php-dictionary/dictionary.rst

 Self
 ----

-Self is one of the three special keywords that are used to access properties or methods from inside the class definition.
+``self`` is one of the three special keywords that are used to access properties or methods from inside the class definition.
 It relates to the current written class.

+``self`` is traditionally written lower-case, although it is case-insensitive. ``self`` is a PHP keyword.

 .. code-block:: php